 - click on 'Review your tax' link in PAYE Services

-- select the Form 12 for the year you wish to claim for
+- select the Income Tax Return (Form 12) for the year you wish to claim for

 - complete and submit the form and we will review the year for you.

 There may be a delay in your refund if there has recently been:

 - multiple active jobs